Before hiring an Uber accident lawyer it is important to consider the following:

 If You’re the Driver in a Rideshare Vehicle

-Like any other accident in Florida, the Uber or Lyft rideshare insurance policy may not cover personal damages if you the accident is deemed to be your fault.
+Like any other accident in Florida, Uber insurance, Lyft insurance, and/or other rideshare insurance policy may not cover personal damages if the accident is deemed to be your fault.

 What should I know before becoming a rideshare driver?